SnoringCatGames/surfacer/docs/platform_ai.md

 -   If we decide whether a surface could be within reach, we then check for possible collisions between the origin and destination.
     -   To do this, we simulate frame-by-frame motion using the same physics timestep and the same movement-update function calls that would be used when running the game normally.
 We then check for any collisions between each frame.
 -   If we detect a collision, then we define two possible "waypoints"--one for each end of the collided surface.
-    -   In order to make it around this intermediate surface, we know the player must pass around one of the ends of this surface.
+    -   In order to make it around this intermediate surface, we know the character must pass around one of the ends of this surface.
-    -   These waypoints we calculate represent the minimum required deviation from the player's original path.
+    -   These waypoints we calculate represent the minimum required deviation from the character's original path.
--   We then recursively check whether the player could move to and from each of the waypoints.
+-   We then recursively check whether the character could move to and from each of the waypoints.
     -   We keep the original vertical step and overall duration the same.
     -   We can use that to calculate the time and vertical state that must be used for the waypoint.
     -   Then we only really consider whether the horizontal movement could be valid within the the given time limit.